vuejs/apollo/packages/docs/api/composable/@vue/namespaces/useSubscription/interfaces/Options.md

 > `optional` **shouldResubscribe**: `boolean` \| (`options`) => `boolean`

-Determines if your subscription should be unsubscribed and subscribed again when an input to the hook (such as `subscription` or `variables`) changes.
+Determines if your subscription should be unsubscribed and subscribed again when an input to the composable (such as `subscription` or `variables`) changes.

 #### Default